Stem Cell Therapy For Orthopedic Injuries and Arthritis

 Stems cell therapy is a cutting-edge technology that is now widely being used in orthopedic and sports medicine.
 The procedure involves using a patient’s own stem cells, which have the unique property of being able to develop into many different cell types, to treat injuries and arthritis.

 Stem cells can be found in our bone marrow, fat cells and other tissues.
-These cells are frequently taken from the bone marrow, where a high concentration can be extracted.
-This concentration is known as bone marrow aspirate or BMAC.
+These cells are frequently taken from the bone marrow or from a small amount of fat tissue, where a high concentration of stem cells can be extracted.
+This concentration is known as bone marrow aspirate or lipoaspirate respectively.

-BMAC is then injected back into the patient’s body so the cells can help repair the injured or degenerative tissue.
-Stem cell therapy is also commonly used to treat arthritis.
+The aspirate is then injected into the site of injury so the cells can help repair the injured or degenerative tissue.
+Stem cell therapy is also commonly used to treat arthritis, meniscal tears and a variety of orthopedic and medical conditions.
 Patients can experience significant pain relief within one to two months after the procedure.

 Risks Associated with Stem Cell Therapy

 Although stem cell therapy has been used for decades, it is still considered experimental in orthopedic and sports medicine.
 Stem cell therapy should not be used as the first step in treating an orthopedic injury.

 In addition, the risk of bone marrow aspiration for stem cell therapy includes infection, prolonged bleeding, pain at the aspiration or injection site, bruising and nerve injury.

 The best way to determine if you are a candidate for stem cell therapy is to have a thorough evaluation by a physician experienced with stem cell therapies.
 Stem cell therapy is usually not covered by insurance.
 However, depending on the type of treatment that is needed, partial reimbursement may be possible.